DUDLEY INTERNATIONAL PIANO COMPETITION

 3. Practice facilities will be provided for all competitors.

-4. Competitors are responsible for their own travel and accommodation arrangements for the preliminary and semi-final rounds.
+4. Competitors are responsible for their own travel and accommodation arrangements for all stages of the competition.

 6. All enquiries should be addressed to the Secretary Steve Taylor 2020dipc@gmail.com.